wkhere/bcl/README.md

 a serious parser sync to avoid a cascade of errors
 -- in this early implementation just the first error is reported.

-Though it may see inconvenient, BCL will have top-down parser and a small intermediate VM.
-It is exciting prospect to code it.
+The second implementation with a top-down parser and a small intermediate VM will not have such limitation and is coming.
+It is quite exciting to code it.

 ### TODO